jcl4/Hobby/notes/LibraryOverview.md

 ### Renderer
 - Holds all the required rendering data
 - Holds pipelines
-- Application passes list unique materials to renderer create_pipelines
+- Application passes list of unique materials to renderer create_pipelines